lmzuccarelli/rust-release-upgradepath-tool/README.md

 ## Overview

-This is a simple POC that uses an api to get the cincinnati json graph data, inspect it and generate an imagesetconfiguration file for variousi openshift mirror tools.
+This is a simple POC that uses an api to get the cincinnati json graph data, inspect it and generate an imagesetconfiguration file for various openshift mirror tools.

 ## POC